tc39/proposal-reversible-string-split/README.md

 No worries!
 It isn't going away.
 The new `splitN` function is meant to simplify the usecases described above.
 You can continue to use `split` as it exists now.

+### Why is JavaScript's split so different from other languages?

+To be completly honest: we don't really know.
+Nobody we have asked has been able to give us a good answer yet.
+What we do know:

+- Netscape Navigator 4, released in June 1997 was the first browser to support the second argument to the `split` method with it's current behaviour.
+NN3 released 10 months prior did not have it.
+- IE 4, released 4 months later, does not have this feature/behaviour.
+- The first ECMA262 version this behaviour is specified is ES3.
+- The behaviour did not come from Java.
+It only added a `String.split` method in version 1.4 (2002).

+Thanks to @hax and @aimingoo for the research on this.